What’s New

 Tomato Daifuku

-The very first tomato treat we have to introduce is perhaps the author’s most favorite local sweet.
+The very first tomato treat we have to introduce is the one most likely to raise eyebrows… but actually probably our top tomato pick <3

 The tomato daifuku from 70-year-old wagashi shop, Koda Futaba 河田ふたば! @kouda__futaba